How Bitcoin Works – a Simplified Bitcoin Primer for the Beginner

 Whatever the reason, some of those early investors of bitcoins might be sitting pretty with lots of bitcoins worth a small fortune.

 Look at some of them now.
-They’re probably investing left and right in various cryptocurrencies like pros.
+They’re probably investing in bitcoins and various other cryptocurrencies like pros.
 If so, they could possibly be profiting very nicely!
 So, in this article, we’ll try to simplify how Bitcoin works using a betting game analogy:

 Imagine playing a betting game with your friends, but none of you have any money on hand.
 So you decide to use a ledger to record the transactions, like your winnings and losses.